NOAA's 2025 Atlantic hurricane season forecast predicts above-normal number of storms

 In their remarks, Grimm and Graham each emphasized the technological developments that have allowed NOAA and the weather service to produce forecasts that are more accurate with each passing year.

 "The United States is fortunate to have the worlds best scientists, meteorologists and computer modeling experts," said Grimm.
-"These experts are constantly learning form current and past events."
+"These experts are constantly learning from current and past events."

 The Atlantic hurricane season officially runs from June 1 until November 30, with peak activity typically occurring between mid-August and mid-October.